-During each round, a judge will mark the respective score for each kickboxer, according to the number of blows that each one has received.
-To count a punch or a kick as a blow must not be blocked or stopped.
-The value of registered blows in a fight will be counted at the end of each round and granted to the better kickboxer, according to their degree of superiority.
-Blows given by a kickboxer will not be taken into account:
+During each round, a judge will mark the respective score for each Kickboxer, according to the number of blows that each one has received.
+To count a punch or a kick as a point it must not be blocked or stopped.
+The value of registered blows in a fight will be counted at the end of each round and granted to the better Kickboxer, according to his degree of superiority.
+Blows given by a Kickboxer will not be taken into account: